-Creating Your Feed
+Creating The RSS Feed

-This code should be pretty simple to understand.
-Gets some objects, iterates through them to convert them into a different type.
+Feeds property.
+The code above should be pretty simple to understand.
+Gets some objects in a collection, iterate through the collection and convert the objects into a different type.
 The last line is where the feed will be added into the requests response stream.

 RssActionResult: Next, let us create the custom action result to return the data as XML:

 ActionResult will take the response object of type